-- Locate the pushrod exit slot on the right side and left side of the fuselage.
-It is located slightly ahead and below the horizontal stabilizer. - 2.
-Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
-Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
-Install the clevis into the two elevator pushrod.
-Make sure 6mm of thread shows inside the clevis. - The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
+- Locate the pushrod exit slot on the left side of the fuselage.
+It is located slightly ahead and below the horizontal stabilizer. - Carefully cut away the covering material from the slot. - 3.
+Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
+Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - Install the clevis on the elevator pushrod.
+Make sure 6mm of thread shows inside the clevis. - 5.
+The control horn should be mounted on the bottom, right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
 Drill two holes through the elevator using the control horn as a guide and screw the control horn in place. - 7.
-Attach clevis to the third hole in the control horn. - Connect the two elevator pushrod using the metal domino. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 10.
+Attach clevis to the third hole in the control horn. - 8.
+Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 9.
 Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
 The servo arm should be perpendicular to the servo and point toward the middle of the fuselage.

-- 11. Be sure both elevator halves are flat.
-Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 12.
-With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
+- 10. With the elevator and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 11.
 Using pliers, carefully make a 90 degree bend up at the mark made.
-Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
+Cut off the excess wire, leaving about 6mm beyond the bend. - 12.
 Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape the elevator halves.
+Install the servo arm retaining screw and remove the masking tape the elevator halves. - 13.
+Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.